mawlid1431/News-detection/API_DOCUMENTATION.md

 ## 📋 **API Overview**

-Trustify AI provides a comprehensive RESTful API for news verification services.
+Accurify.AI provides a comprehensive RESTful API for news verification services.
 The API is designed to be simple, reliable, and fast, enabling real-time fact-checking with detailed response information.

 **Base URL**: `http://localhost:5000` (Development) | `https://your-domain.com` (Production)